Not Accepting Guests

 To figure out my mission

-So far I've lived (outside of the US) in Scotland and Israel and done small bits of traveling in Europe and the Middle East in between.
+So far I've lived (outside of the US) in Scotland, Israel, and Nepal (well, I was there for 3 months) and done small bits of traveling in Europe/ Middle East/Asia in between.
 And thanks to CouchSurfing and other random adventures, I've made lots of friends along the way :)

-Additionally, I have lived in now five different states in the US, taking little breaks when I can to other parts of the world!
+Additionally, I have lived in now five different states in the US - MA, MD, CO, CA, and LA - taking little breaks when I can to other parts of the world!
+I have also driven through several other states - some only once (Ohio), some 3 or 4 times (Utah).

 So, here's to more adventures and worldwide friends!